sanjeev30798/Machine-Learning/README.md

 # Machine-Learining-
-Contains implementation of machine learning algorithm
+Contains implementation of machine learning algorithm using Scikit-Learn